gertscha/dotfiles/scripts/README.md

 ```

 # Neovim
-The scrip `neovim.sh` performs a build from source and loads the configuration
+The script `neovim.sh` performs a build from source and loads the configuration
 with `stow`.

 A helper update script `update-nvim.sh` is also available.
 First update the